stefancrain/folding-at-home/README.md

   --gpu-usage=100
 ```

+### Defaults

-The web console is available on port 7396.
+- The web console is available on port 7396.

-By default this container will contribute to 241985, team name: SaveTheBoomers
+- By default this container will contribute to team 241985, team name: SaveTheBoomers